CSNW/data-manager/README.md

 ### normalize

-`normalize` is a more advanced version of `select` that allows normalizing csv data, rearranging fields into a shared set of columns.
+`normalize` is a more advanced version of `select` that allows normalizing csv data by rearranging fields into a shared set of columns.
 This can be useful for grouping by field within a single query.

 ```js